Luolattee26/WMDS.netL/README.md

 ## Introduction

 `WMDS.net` is an algorithm based on network control theory for identifying cancer driver genes.
-Compared with other methods and traditional differential gene statistical tests, `WMDS.net` offers higher accuracy, thereby reducing false positives (https://github.com/chaofen123/WMDS.net, https://doi.org/10.1093/bioinformatics/btad071). `WMDS.netL` is an improved and optimized version of `WMDS.net`, focusing specifically on the identification of cancer-driving lncRNAs during tumorigenesis and progression.
+Compared with other methods and traditional differential gene statistical tests, `WMDS.net` offers higher accuracy, thereby reducing false positives (https://github.com/chaofen123/WMDS.net, https://doi.org/10.1093/bioinformatics/btad071). `WMDS.netL` is an improved and optimized version of `WMDS.net`, specifically focused on identifying cancer-driving lncRNAs during tumorigenesis and progression.
 ![Workflow of WMDS.netL](workflow.png)

 ## About